jandusek/timelapse/README.md

 # timelapse
-Tools for processing GoPro Timelapses
+Tool for processing GoPro Timelapses

-## timelapse

 This script depends on [VidStab library](https://github.com/georgmartius/vid.stab).
 To install ffmpeg with it, use the `--with-libvidstab` flag, e.g: